garrefa/automation-scripts/README.md

     - Install slather
     - Install xcpretty

-Run *install-gitlab-runned.sh if you need get gitlab-runner installed and registered in your machine.
+## install-gitlab-runned.sh

----
+If you need get gitlab-runner installed and registered in your machine.